 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) \15 wks.
+Lecture) 15 wks.

 This course will provide students information and resources on the effect of physical activity and healthy nutrition on children's readiness to learn in school, and provide opportunities to develop ways to integrate this information through activities in the classroom.
+Prerequisite: ECE 100 or EDU 101 or a current early childhood education teacher.